junxit/us-congress-bills-119/metadata.md

 - 2025-09-03 — Introduced in House
 - 2025-09-03 — Introduced in House
 - 2025-09-03 — Referred to the House Committee on Oversight and Government Reform.
+- 2025-09-10 — Committee Consideration and Mark-up Session Held
+- 2025-09-10 — Ordered to be Reported (Amended) by the Yeas and Nays: 26 - 19.
+- 2025-09-30 — Placed on the Union Calendar, Calendar No. 271.
+- 2025-09-30 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+119-317.
+- 2025-09-30 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+119-317.